Made from recipes you could make yourself.

 What are the sodium levels in the soup?

-Most of our soup varieties average 400-600mg per serving.
+Our soup varieties contain 360-780mg per serving.
 The 2010 Dietary Guidelines for Americans recommends limiting sodium intake to less than 2,300mg a day – or 1,500mg if you’re age 51 or older.
 Other companies use salt as a preservative, which is why most canned soup has very high sodium levels.
 We use salt in moderation as a spice.

 Do you use preservatives?